 But in order to know whether it's just a mild reaction to your environment or something more, you have to locate the cause.
 Pinpointing the actual cause for something like a rash, though, can be difficult.
 Usually it's one, seemingly innocuous thing, but it could be a combination of factors or even an illness you're not aware of.
 You have to pay attention to your symptoms as much as the possible causes.

-Allergic reactions to the tattoo ink used are usually the first thing that comes to the mind of the sufferer but is probably the least likely to be the case.
-However, allergic reactions to ink can and do happen sometimes – especially with red and yellow, or colors that contain red or yellow.
-An allergic reaction does not necessarily happen immediately—it can appear a week after receiving a tattoo or years down the road.
-Changes in the body can cause adverse reactions to things that once were totally benign.
-An ink allergy will be itchy and raised only in spots of the particular color and is more likely to be a constant irritation rather than one that comes and goes.
-Topical ointments made for allergic reactions may help to relieve mild irritation, while a prescription drug or even tattoo removal may be required for more serious cases.
+Allergic reactions to the tattoo ink used are usually the first thing that comes to the mind of someone suffering from an itchy tattoo, but it's probably the least likely thing to be the issue.
+However, allergic reactions to ink can and do happen sometimes—particularly with red and yellow, or colors that contain red or yellow as a base.
+It can also just happen from the use of cheap ink.
+An allergic reaction doesn't necessarily happen immediately—it can appear a week after receiving a tattoo, or years down the road.

+Even minor changes in the body can cause adverse reactions to things that once were totally benign.
+An ink allergy will be itchy, raised only in spots of the particular color, and is more likely to be a constant irritation rather than one that comes and goes.
+Topical ointments made for allergic reactions may help to relieve mild irritation, while a prescription drug or even tattoo removal may even be required for more serious cases.

 For any mild form of itch, a Hydrocortizone 1% cream is going to be your best bet in terms of temporary relief.
 If you can't figure out the cause of your allergy and you're pretty sure it is an allergy, you should go to a doctor immediately.
 But if it's just minor irritation, hydrocortisone can be picked up at pretty much any drugstore.